ivillamadrid/FloodMapping/docs/source/claws.rst

   :width: 400
   :alt: SRH

-Or the widespread non-structured triangular mesh for the whole domain, also known as flexible mesh, note the finest resolution around levees:
+Or the widespread non-structured triangular mesh for the whole domain, also known as flexible mesh, note the finest resolution around levees, by TELEMAC model.

 .. image:: FlexibleMesh_chFP.png
   :width: 400
   :alt: SRH

-Detailed 3D view of a flexible mesh around levees and dykes:
+Detailed 3D view of a flexible mesh around levees and dykes, by Iber model:

 .. image:: NonStructMesh_Levees.png
   :width: 400